 - Intel i7 8700K – 6 Cores / 12 Threads, 3.6GHz Base Clock, Turbo Boost 4.7GHz

-The AMD Ryzen 2700X is the Performance / Price winner in this case, as all of the Intel CPUs are currently very expensive.
+The AMD Ryzen 2700X is the Performance / Price winner in this case, as many of the higher end CPUs are still unproportionally more expensive.

 Best Graphics Card (GPU) for Animation